 I know you're struggling to pay the bills.
 I see you working hard to find the perfect client.
 You're ready for a change but you don't know what the next steps are.
 I've been there.
 Last year, I was in a business slump too.

 I found it so difficult to earn a living as a full-time freelancer that I nearly gave up, deleted my blog and went back to my day job.
 I worked and worked, and took on client after client but nothing seemed to help.
 I was struggling to earn money with freelancing but didn't know why.

-In this free mini-course I go into details about how you can stop the struggle and start finding well-paying clients.
+In this course I go into details about how you can stop the struggle and start finding better-paying clients.